lteacher/shellstone/README.md

 #### Data Access

-The query language structure should looks something like the following:
+The query language structure looks like the following simple examples:

 ```dart
 main() async {